burlingtoncodeacademy-students/SD-U5-ParamsQueries_lecture_notes/ReadMe.md

 ### Before Getting Started
 - **Postman** is installed.
 Download link below.
 - **Nodemon** is installed.
 Download link below.
+- If cloning this project, be sure to:
+  - run a `npm install` within the project
+    - This will install `express` for the build and allow for you to run the project.

 ### Topics Covered
 - Parameters
+- Query

 ### What Should Already Be Understood
 - How to spin up an Express server project
+  - File / Folder structure
 - Postman introduction
 - Express server initialization
 - Introduction to controller routes (req, res)